 If you or someone you love has been seriously injured in an Illinois amusement park accident or other personal injury, call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076

 The Chicago Tribune reported last month that Mayor Rahm Emanuel received preliminary approval from City Council to install special safeguards on city trucks.
-The upgrades to city trucks include side guards and additional side mirrors to eliminate blind spots for drivers.

 The purpose of these upgrades is to help the make the streets safer for bicyclists.
 According to the article, this type of safety equipment is being installed on trucks in other large cities throughout the country.
 The cost for these upgrades is estimated at $400,000 annually, which will cost about $3,300 per vehicle.
 By 2026, 1,700 city trucks will have the new equipment.
 Contractors with city work will be expected to upgrade 25 percent of their trucks each year, with their full fleets having the guards and mirrors installed in four years.